 In order to iterate quickly, and get fresh content on your ecommerce channels like Amazon, you need access to all of the visual assets your company has at your fingertips.
 Dash Hudson’s Library enables you to store all of your owned, earned, paid, and net new creative in one place.

 With Dash Hudson’s proprietary AI technology, Vision, it’s like having your customer in the room with you.
 Vision learns with your brand in real-time so you always have a pulse on what types of photos and videos are driving engagement, your audience’s unique tastes and preferences, and how your competitors are investing in their content strategy.
 Vision provides data-backed visual segments and performance predictions for earned, owned, competitor, and industry content.
-With access to the right insights, sellers can capitalize on Amazon’s heightened traffic to capture new customers.
+With access to the right insights, sellers can set achievable marketing goals and capitalize on Amazon’s heightened traffic to capture new customers.